MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-modern-usage-metrics.md

 **Q:** How does report ranking work?

 **A:** Based on view count, the rank shows the popularity of a report in comparison to all other reports in the organization.
+A rank of 1 would mean the report has the most views of all reports in the organization.

 **Q:** What are "Unnamed Users"?